orangehill/bootstrap-session-timeout/README.md

 If `true`, this will launch the Bootstrap warning dialog / redirect (or callback functions) in a set amounts of time regardless of user activity.
 This in turn makes the plugin act much like the [jquery-sessionTimeout-bootstrap by maxfierke](https://github.com/maxfierke/jquery-sessionTimeout-bootstrap) plugin.

+**countdownMessage**

+Type: `String` or `Boolean`

+Default: `false`

+If you want a custom sentence to appear in the warning dialog with a timer showing the seconds remaining, use this option.
+Example: `countdownMessage: 'Redirecting in {timer} seconds.'` Place the `{timer}` string where you want the numeric countdown (seconds) to appear.
+Another example: `countdownMessage: '{timer} seconds remaining.'`.
+Can be combined with countdownBar option or used independently.

+**countdownBar**

+Type: `Boolean`

+Default: `false`

+If `true`, ads a countdown bar (uses Bootstrap progress bar) to the warning dialog.
+Can be combined with countdownMessage option or used independently.

+**onStart**

+Type: `Function` or `Boolean`

+Default: `false`

+Optional callback fired when first calling the plugin and every time user refreshes the session (on any mouse, keyboard or touch action).
+Takes options object as the only argument.

 **onWarn**

 Type: `Function` or `Boolean`

 Default: `false`

 Custom callback you can use instead of showing the Bootstrap warning dialog.
+Takes options object as the only argument.

 Redirect action will still occur unless you also add the `onRedir` callback.